 Occasionally an adult dog develops localized demodicosis.
 We currently do not have good understanding of the prognosis or significance of this condition in an adult dog.

 Classically with generalized demodicosis, the entire dog is affected with patchy fur, skin infections, bald, scaly skin.
 Sometimes large patches of affected skin are present, sometimes multiple "polka dots" of lesions cover the dog, and sometimes the entire body is involved.
 The secondary bacterial infections make this a very itchy and often smelly skin disease.
 The approach to generalized demodicosis typically depends on the age at which the dog developed the disease.

 ADULT ONSET-- Most demodicosis occurs in young dogs, under age one and a half.
 An older dog should not get demodicosis unless he or she has an underlying problem with the immune system.
 In such cases, demodicosis is considered a indication to seek a more serious hidden condition such as cancer, liver or kidney disease, or an immune-suppressive hormone imbalance.
 A more extensive medical work-up will be required.

-JUVENILE ONSET -- Young dogs have inherently immature immune systems and are thus susceptible to the development of demodicosis without any sinister underlying diseases.
-As they grow up and their immune systems mature, they tend to naturally gain control of their mite infestation; in fact, 30-50% of dogs under age 1 year recover spontaneously from generalized demodicosis without any form of treatment.
+JUVENILE ONSET -- Young dogs that develop demodicosis are believed to have a genetic immunological defect that allows the mite to gain the upper hand.
+As the puppy grows up and his or her immune system matures, the immune system tend to naturally regain control of their mite infestation; in fact, 30-50% of dogs under age 1 year recover spontaneously from generalized demodicosis without any form of treatment.
 Usually treatment is recommended, though, to facilitate recovery.